side-projects-42/Resource-Store-2/Container/NZKAS/jenkins.io/content/blog/2011/2011-06-24-ruby-plugins-hack-session-notes-6-23-2011.md

----
-:layout: post
-:title: Ruby Plugins Hack Session Notes 6/23/2011
-:nodeid: 322
-:created: 1308928732
-:tags:
-  - development
-  - core
-  - ruby
-  - jruby
-:author: cowboyd
----

-You know that the night is going to be productive whenever @kohsukekawa shows up, and last night was no exception.
+You know that the night is going to be productive whenever <span class="citation" data-cites="kohsukekawa">@kohsukekawa</span> shows up, and last night was no exception.
 We talked about problems on the horizon, potential solutions, and then I spent the last half hour ripping a bit of code.

 The truth of the matter is that most of the changes that have to be done to Jenkins core have already been made, so now the bulk of the heavy lifting falls to the Ruby side of things (right now, me).